schen91020/chicago_new_location/_posts/2016-12-01-data-exploration.markdown

 Weekdays seem to a lot more rides.
 Verifying the finding with box-whisker charts:
 ![box_daytype](/chicago_new_location/DataAnalysis/Images/box_daytype_rides.png){:class="img-responsive"}

 On average, the weekdays still have more rides but not as drastic of a difference as what a barchart shows.
 However, notice that Sunday/Holidays have a lot of outliers.
 If we were to start a new location based on the rides per station, the next step will be to explore the daytype per station.
 Maybe some stations will have some interesting behavior over the holidays.
 Here is a first look at this information.

+![box_daytype](/chicago_new_location/DataAnalysis/Images/stacked_daytype_rides.png){:class="img-responsive"}

 This visualization is helpful.
-However, I would prefer to see a change of ranking per daytype per station with lines connecting from one daytype column to another.
-I will discuss this idea further in the next section.
+However, there is much information besides the given data that can help us.
+I will discuss these idea further in the next section.

-![box_daytype](/chicago_new_location/DataAnalysis/Images/stacked_daytype_rides.png){:class="img-responsive"}